allanserpa/configure-ad/README.md

 - Step 2: Create an Admin and Normal User Account in AD
 - Step 3: Join Client-1 to your Domain
 - Step 4: Setup Remote Desktop for Non-Administrative Users
-- Step 5: Create Additional Users and Attempt to Log into Client-1 with One of the Users

 <h2>Deployment and Configuration Steps</h2>